redhat-openstack/website/source/uncategorized/tuskar-ui.html.md

 The parameters that Tuskar is sending to Heat can be viewed by clicking on 'Service Configuration' in the left navigation.
 A subset of those can be modified through the UI.
 To do so, click on the 'Edit Configuration' button in the upper-right corner.

 Use the Tuskar CLI to modify additional parameters.
+This process is described in the next section.

 ### Using the Tuskar CLI